 - Without any license, you can book a canal boat in France, Holland, Germany, Poland or Switzerland.
 Our Canal boats are available for everyone without any boat experience.
-After a short introduction of the vessel and the main rules in the canals you can start your trip safely.
+After a short introduction to the vessel and the main rules in the canals, you can start your trip safely.
 Check out our Canal du Midi with a boat blog and learn more about this awesome destination!

 What qualifications do I need to be a skipper?

-The skipper ( or captain ) is the person who has the knowledge and the authority to steer the vessel.
-But most importantly this is the person who takes the full responsibility for the yacht and the passengers.
-When hiring a sailing or a motor vessel this person can be you, if you have the legitime license to navigate or you have to hire a professional to do so.
-Learn All about The duties of a skipper in our best rated blog.
+The skipper (or captain) is the person who has the knowledge and the authority to steer the vessel.
+But most importantly this is the person who takes full responsibility for the yacht and the passengers.
+When hiring a sailing or a motor vessel this person can be you if you have the legitime license to navigate or you have to hire a professional to do so.
+Learn All about The duties of a skipper in our best-rated blog.